drips-network/docs/docs/the-drips-app/advanced/safe.md

 - Editing a stream (Invalidates other pending transactions)
 - Deleting a stream (Invalidates other pending transactions)
 - Pausing / Un-pausing a stream (Invalidates other pending transactions)

-- Updating your Splits receivers list (Invalidates other pending transactions)
+Additionally, edits to your Splits receivers will invalidate other transactions altering Splits receivers, but are not invalidated by any edits to your account's stream receivers.

 Consider the following example: